Mug printing companies use art and commerce to transform ordinary mugs into personalized keepsakes or promotional items.

 Here’s an example, and it opens your eyes to the potential if the orders are available.

 Let’s say you have an order from a company that wants its logo printed on 500 mugs.
 You make a profit of $1.50 per mug.
 You can print 60 mugs per hour.
 In one hour, you could be making $90.
-If you have an employee printing the mugs and paying them $16.00 per hour, you still have a $74.00 profit.
+If an employee prints the mugs and pays them $16.00 per hour, you still have a $74.00 profit.
 Take out 10% for operating costs and miscellaneous, and you’re still making $66.60 per hour.

 Here’s where it can get interesting.
 For example, if you can get large orders that can keep an employee busy for seven straight hours, you could end up with a profit of $466.00 per day.